Firebreather-heart/firebmail/README.md

 payload: The string containing the message, either in plain text or HTML format.
 recipient: The email address of the recipient.
+sender: Your email address
+password: Your app password
 subject: The email subject (default is "Message from firemail").
-sender: Your email address (default is taken from the environment variable 'SENDER').
-password: Your app password (default is taken from the environment variable 'PASSWORD').
 type: The type of payload, either 'plain' or 'html' (default is 'plain').
 filepath: The path of the email attachment, default is None.
 client: The name of the client (default is 'smtp.gmail.com').
 Attempts to use unrelated mail services may result in failure